usix79/Fable.Avro/README.md

 | `Uri` | `string` | |

 ## Logical types

 NOT YET SUPPORTED

 ## Annotations

-Some schema's attributes can not be evolved from F# type (default value and aliases).
+Some schema's attributes can not be evolved from F# type (default values and aliases).
 Additional annotation is used for the purpose.
 Here is example of the annotation json.

 ```json